themeblvd/simple-analytics/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to *Settings > Analytics* to configure.

-*Note: Tracking code will not be inserted for the logged-in admin user.*
+*Note: Tracking code will not be active for the logged-in admin user.*

 == Screenshots ==